 - Complaints from patients

-These are all signs that it’s time to bring your phone system into the modern era.
+These are all signs that it’s time to bring your medical office phone system into the modern era.

-And the good news is, with today’s technology, upgrading to a quality phone system is easier and more affordable than ever.
+And the good news is, with today’s technology, upgrading to a quality medical office phone system is easier and more affordable than ever.

 So if you’re looking to simplify your processes and be more efficient, if you want to enable your team to take more calls with less stress, and if you want to improve your overall phone quality at the same time, it’s time you looked into a new VoIP phone system.